Dhghomon/easy_rust/README.md

 Rust has two main types of strings: `String` and `&str`.
 What is the difference?

 - `&str` is a simple string.
 When you write `let my_variable = "Hello, world!"`, you create a `&str`.
 A `&str` is very fast.
 - `String` is a more complicated string.
-It is a bit slower, and has more functions.
+It is a bit slower, but it has more functions.
 A `String` is a pointer, with data on the heap.

+Also note that `&str` has the `&` in front of it because you need a reference to use a `str`.
+That's because of the reason we saw above: the stack needs to know the size.
+So we give it a `&` that it knows the size of, and then it is happy.
+Also, because you use a `&` to interact with a `str`, you don't own it.
+But a `String` is an *owned* type.
+We will soon learn why that is important to know.

 Both `&str` and `String` are UTF-8.
 For example, you can write: